Dates to Remember:

 Please supply photos of your quilts:

 Unfortunately, this year we are not able to collect quilt photos through the Google Form.
-Instead, we ask that you send your photos to the email address listed in the newsletter.
+Instead, we ask that you send your photos to the email address listed in the newsletter at the time of you registration.

 Name the photos "Last name, First initial - Quilt Title, S-M-L" at the time of your registration.
 Photos do not need to be of the finished quilt; they are used by the Quilt Display committee in planning the show setup.